stephaneVercouillieBMID/slate/source/workingVersion.html.md

  ## 5.1. <a name="JWTRequest"></a>Passing Request Parameters as JWTs

- As per specified by OpenID Connect https://openid.net/specs/openid-connect-core-1_0.html#JWTRequests Authorization Request parameters to enable Authentication Requests to be signed and optionally encrypted explained.
+ As per specified by OpenID Connect https://openid.net/specs/openid-connect-core-1_0.html#JWTRequests, Authorization Request parameters to enable Authentication Requests to be signed and optionally encrypted are explained.

  The Request Object is a JWT token as defined in [RFC 7519](https://tools.ietf.org/html/rfc7519), which contains at least the following properties: